uber/peloton/docs/userguide.rst

    By Default the task will be rescheduled.

-* Will my task be restarted after preemption?
+* How does task priority affect preemption?

    Priority is used by scheduler in 2 different places: